 Further, working through meal breaks may also extend an employee’s workday beyond eight hours, requiring their employers to provide overtime compensation of 1.5 times the regular pay rate for each hour worked beyond the initial eight hours.

-If you believe you are entitled to unpaid wages for working through meal and rest breaks, or have not been paid overtime compensation for the additional hours you have worked, contact our experienced Beverly Hills wage and hour attorneys at Mehtani Law Offices by calling 310-776-3590 or contact us online for help today.
+If you believe you are entitled to unpaid wages for working through meal and rest breaks, or have not been paid overtime compensation for the additional hours you have worked, contact our experienced Beverly Hills wage and hour attorneys at Mehtani Law Offices, P.C. by calling 310-776-3590 or contact us online for help today.